joren485/blog/_drafts/aur-packages-expired-domains.md

 `PKGBUILD` files need to contain a hash (either CRC32, MD5, SHA-1, SHA-256, SHA-224, SHA-384, SHA-512 or BLAKE2) of each source that will be used to check the integrity of the source files during installation.
 If a source does not match the provided hash, the installation will abort.

-This means that if we hijack a package, we cannot host arbitrary files we want and expect them to be successfully installed.
-They would need to match the hash value.
+This means that if we register an expired domain used by a package, we cannot host arbitrary files and expect them to be successfully installed.
+They would have to match the hash value.

 There are no practical [pre-image attacks](https://en.wikipedia.org/wiki/Preimage_attack) against any of these hashes (with the notable exception of CRC32, which is not a cryptographic hash but an error correction code.
 However, CRC32 is only used by 16 packages), so we need to find a way to around the checksum verification altogether:

-* Users can skip the checksum verification by passing the `--skipinteg` or the `--skipchecksums` option to [`makepkg`](https://man.archlinux.org/man/makepkg.8.en) (the command to install packages using `PKGBUILD` files) during the installation process.
+* Users can skip the checksum verification when installing packages by passing the `--skipinteg` or the `--skipchecksums` option to [`makepkg`](https://man.archlinux.org/man/makepkg.8.en) (the command to install packages using `PKGBUILD` files).

-* Package maintainers can bypass the checksum verification for a source by using `SKIP` instead of an actual hash.
+* Package maintainers can bypass the checksum verification for specific sources by using `SKIP` instead of actual hashes.
 This tells `makepkg` to skip the integrity check for that particular source.
 For example, the [etherdu2048-cursesmp](https://aur.archlinux.org/packages/etherdump) package does not verify the integrity of its sources:
     ```bash
     pkgname=2048-curses
     pkgver=1.2